DO YOU NEED A SECOND PHOTOGRAPHER

 - It allows for more angles to be photographed.

 Capturing an entire wedding day from beginning to end is not an easy task, especially if you are just one person, with one set of eyes.
 As the only wedding photographer, I obviously can’t be in two places at once.
 I also don’t have eyes in the back of my head unfortunately.
-For all of the reasons mentioned above, is why my full day coverage includes a second photographer.
+For all of the reasons mentioned above, is why any package over 6 hours coverage includes a second photographer.

 So here are some things to consider on deciding whether you need one photographer or two.